Skip to main content

 For more information, contact wisedirector@ncsu.edu.

-The Women of Welch (WOW) Village enhances women’s leadership opportunities outside the classroom through empowerment, leadership development, and self-awareness.
-WOW creates a holistic community that encourages individual women’s growth while challenging members to act as citizens of a global community.
+The Women of Welch (WOW) Village enhances women-identifying students’ opportunities outside the classroom through empowerment, leadership development, and self-awareness.
+WOW creates a holistic community that encourages individual growth while challenging members to act as citizens of a global community.
+Signature events include Tea Time discussions, book clubs, campus excursions, off-campus trips, and collaborating with the Women’s Center.
 In this village, you will:

 • Surround yourself with like-minded individuals who are passionate about making a positive impact in their communities and advocating for meaningful change.